VladimirMarkelov/pwatch/README.md

 ## Measuring Difference

 Hotkey `SPACE` switches between two ways of calculating the difference.
-Default way show the difference between the previous and the current consumptions.
+Default way shows the difference between the previous and the current consumptions.
 After pressing `SPACE`, the message `Delta for last 0s` is show at the top, `PWatch` remembers the current value, and then it shows the difference between the current and remembered value.